flusio/Flus/docs/update.md

 ```

 **In development,** don’t prefix commands with `sudo -u www-data`.
 To restart
-php, just stop and restart the `make start` command.
+php, just stop and restart the `make docker-start` command.

 That’s all!